rinta-git/Dev-React/README.md

 It is a generated file and not desingned for manual editing.
 It tracks the entire tree of dependencies including dependencies of dependencies and exact version of each dependencies.

+* What is `node_modules` ?
+Is it a good idea to push that on git?

+node modules folder will have all the installed dependicies files of our application.
+No need to push node modules to git as it can be re-generated.

+* What is the `dist` folder?

+dist means distributable.
+It contains minfied and concatenated version of our source code.
+The code present in this folder is used in production web application.

+* What is `browserlists`

+It is a config to share target browsers and node.js versions in different frontend tools.
+Developers sets their version using query lie `last 2 versions`.